 Duh!
 Uncarved pumpkins can last a shockingly long time, so they should still be good for your Thanksgiving décor!
 Pile them on an end table or arrange them in the middle of your dining room table.
 Create your own Thanksgiving themed centerpiece using them.

-You can also recycle your Halloween pumpkin by turning it into a pumpkin vase!
+You can also recycle your Halloween pumpkin by turning it into a pumpkin vase or pumpkin planter!
 Cut a hole in the pumpkin that is the width of a mason jar (or a small vase).
-Scoop out the innards of the pumpkin.
+Scoop out the stringy guts of the pumpkin.
 Place the mason jar inside of the pumpkin, fill it will water and whatever flowers you like.
+You can also use just the bottom half of your pumpkin too.
 Voila!

 I hope this list gives you some ideas of uses for leftover Halloween pumpkins.
 There are so many ways to recycle them!